 After over 25,000 treatments, I realized that more than anything I love having the time to talk to you and hash out all the pieces of your life that need to be adjusted for you to create a life that heals.
 There is nothing I love more than helping people to expand into the lives they were meant to lead, especially when I can teach them to use their bodies as guides.

 I came to Caitlin several years ago to help with physical issues I was having due to stress.
-Although I initially thought acupuncture was a way to help me feel better, I came to realize it also affected me on both the mental and spiritual levels.
+Although I initially thought Chinese medicine was a way to help me feel better, I came to realize it also affected me on both the mental and spiritual levels.
 With Caitlin’s guidance, I have realized many things about myself, situations in my life, and how I can work to improve myself.
 She offers a great degree of insight and compassion, and I am a better person because of her.
 I love working with Caitlin because she is so empathetic and selflessly gives of herself for the benefit of others.

-And I Love Being a Part of Your Story
+I Love Being a Part of Your Story